ntustison/Histograms/Text/intro.md

 approaches below.
-Although we find its performance to be quite promising, more fundamental to this work than the network itself is simply pointing to the general potential associated with  deep learning for analyzing hyperpolarized gas images *as spatial samplings of real world objects*, as opposed to lossy representations of such objects.
+Although we find its performance to be quite promising, more fundamental to this work than the network itself is simply pointing to the general potential associated with  deep learning for analyzing hyperpolarized gas images *as spatial samplings of real-world objects*, as opposed to lossy representations of such objects.
 In the spirit of open science, we have made the entire evaluation framework, including our novel contributions, available within the Advanced Normalization Tools software ecosystem (ANTsX)